ksagar03/amazon-cln/README.md

         -> there are more todo with firebase which we will be doing in future -> next we need to add firebase snnipt - next we will create a new file for this firebase snippt
  3. next I created a navbar components which will handle the functionallity of the navbar and also for the styling navbar a css file has been created which will define the design of the navbar.
+ 4. Next task is to add home page
+ 5. this home page will have different blocks which will show different products and its details.
+       -> Here we will have differnt rows